 We first published this post on February 6, 2014, and then updated it in July 2017.
-As things have evolved and new apps were developed, we decided that it was time for a refresh.
+As things have evolved and new apps were developed, we decided that it was time to refresh.

-Included in this update are most of the apps we rely on when traveling and also for trip planning.
+This update includes most of the apps we rely on when traveling and for trip planning.
 Since we have iOS devices, these apps were downloaded from Apple's App Store, but most can also be found in the Google Play store.

 The top of our list is "Allstays Camp & RV."
 We have used this app since our Casita days, and it's the most used tool in our arsenal.
 We utilize it for planning trips across the country; many times, it is in use while driving and looking for a new campsite (Diana is using the app, Rob't is driving).
 It has it all National, State/Provincial, County, City Campgrounds, and private RV parks.
 Other features include Low Clearance, RV Businesses, RV Dumps, Rest Areas, Stores (i.e., Costco, Walmart, etc.), Propane Suppliers, etc. The many features of this app can be filtered, so you easily find exactly what you are looking for.